Natural Gardening Tips

 - Natural Pest Control: Attract beneficial insects with the right plant choices >>> Read the article Plants that Attract Beneficial Insects by Lorraine Roberts

 - Enhance plant growth and prevent damp off – Mix 8 tbsp.
 3% food grade hydrogen peroxide to 1 gallon of water and spray at the base of plants or on germinating seeds.

 - Stop deer from eating and even tasting your plants and trees by applying Plantskydd.
 It lasts for months and does not have to be reapplied after a rainfall.
 On sale at Plant Paradise Country Gardens.

 - With wet conditions in spring it is wise to place a 4-5 foot long board down when stepping in your garden.
 This helps disperse the weight to prevent compaction of soil.
 Plants require oxygen to grow properly

 - Do you have a rabbit problem?
 White clover is great for the environment and the lawn.
 It stays green all summer; it feeds the bees, provides nitrogen to the soil and…it also feeds the rabbits.
 Dinner is served.
 At dusk I see them foraging on the white clover instead of my vegetables or perennials.

 - Creating healthy soil in sandy or heavy clay soil is easy.
-Just add organic compost or worm castings.
+Just add worm castings.
 On sale at Plant Paradise Country Gardens.